telerik/blazor-docs/_contentTemplates/date-inputs/format-placeholders.md

 * DateRangePicker
 * TimePicker

-To set up the `FormatPlaceholder`, you should use the `<*Component*FormatPlaceholder>` nested tag.
+To set up the `FormatPlaceholder`, use the `<*Component*FormatPlaceholder>` nested tag.
 It allows you to set format placeholders by using the following parameters:

 * `Day`
 * `Month`